openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

 Follow the steps in PF-1.6.2 above to gradually move different traffic flows from the Default VRF to the Non-Defailt in the following sequence:

   * PF-1.6.3 Prefix 1-2 Traffic from ATE:Port2 to ATE:Port1 migrated to Non-Default VRF using the VRF selection policy.

+  * Modify the DUT generated config to change vrf selecion policy Statement2 to traffic matching IPv4Prefix2/24 & IPv6Prefix2/64, Punt to Non-default vrf Use gnmi.Set REPLACE to push the config to the DUT

     VRF selection policy on DUT:Port2 changes as follows:
     * Statement1: traffic matching IPv4Prefix1/24 & IPv6Prefix1/64, Punt to Non-default vrf
     * Statement2: traffic matching IPv4Prefix2/24 & IPv6Prefix2/64, Punt to Non-default vrf